Signal Transmission

 Edges

-• rising edge; it's characterized as the time it takes from the signal to rise from 10% to 90% of maximum driver voltage
+rising edge; it's characterized as the time it takes for the signal to rise from 10% to 90% of the maximum driver voltage

-• falling edge: it's characterized as the time it takes from the signal to fall from 90 % to 10% of maximum driver voltage
+falling edge: it's characterized as the time it takes for the signal to fall from 90 % to 10% of the maximum driver voltage

 Noise Margin

-When transmitter output a voltage high (VOH) for logic level "1" and output voltage low (VOL) for logic level "0", the receiver correspondingly has its input voltage high level for detecting a logic level "1" and input voltage low (VIL) for detecting a logic level "0".
-In a good communication design, the transmitter's VOH needs to be higher than receivers' VIH in order for receiver to correct detect a logic level "1"; on the other hand, receivers' VIH needs to be higher than transmitter VIL in order to correctly detect a 0.
-The difference between VOH and VIH and VIL and VIH are the noise margin of the receiver that it can tolerate before compromising logic level detection accuracy.
+When the transmitter output a voltage high (VOH) for logic level "1" and output voltage low (VOL) for logic level "0", the receiver correspondingly has its input voltage high level for detecting a logic level "1" and input voltage low (VIL) for detecting a logic level "0".
+In a good communication design, the transmitter's VOH needs to be higher than the receiver's VIH in order for a receiver to correctly detect a logic level "1"; on the other hand, the receiver's VIH needs to be higher than the transmitter's VIL in order to correctly detect a 0.
+The difference between VOH and VIH and VIL and VIH is the noise margin of the receiver that it can tolerate before compromising logic level detection accuracy.

 Factors Influencing Transmission

-• high bit rate requires driver to switch at higher speed, that means sharper rising and falling edges are required.
-Sharper edges contains very high frequency content, which gives rise to reflection problems due to transmission line effect.
+high bit rate requires a driver to switch at a higher speed, which means sharper rising and falling edges are required.
+Sharper edges contain very high-frequency content, which gives rise to reflection problems due to the transmission line effect.

 Signal reflection

-the voltage ringing often seen on the receiver is caused by impedance mismatch, poor layout, etc. The signal reflection can happen on either low speed and high speed signals, but it mostly has much higher issue for high speed signals due to smaller logic level transition windows (i.e clock period).
+the voltage ringing often seen on the receiver is caused by an impedance mismatch, poor layout, etc. The signal reflection can happen on either low-speed or high-speed signals, but it mostly has much higher issues for high-speed signals due to smaller logic level transition windows (i.e. clock period).
 Remember reflection happens when the trace exhibits a transmission line effect where the characteristic impedance, based on the geometry and material of the trace, does not match termination resistors and vice versa.

 Transmission loss

-• cable running a long distance can pick up common mode noise as it travels.
-This presents a challenge problem for inter device communication.
+cable running a long distance can pick up common mode noise as it travels.
+This presents a challenging problem for inter-device communication.

 How do we solve this?

-Differential driver outputs equal but opposite signals effective doubling the voltage seen by the differential receiver hence increasing noise margin.
-Similarly, differential voltage swings are generally few hundred mV, hence the driver can drive the transmission line at much faster speed compared to single ended signaling where logic levels are drive between 0 to 1.8V.
+Differential driver outputs equal but opposite signals effectively doubling the voltage seen by the differential receiver hence increasing the noise margin.
+Similarly, differential voltage swings are generally a few hundred mV, hence the driver can drive the transmission line at a much faster speed compared to single-ended signaling where logic levels are driven between 0 to 1.8V.

-A common mode noise generally refers to a noise from either internal (crosstalk and ground bounce) or external environment (60 Hz light flickers) that induce a noise voltage that is in the same direction (i.e equally in amplitude and phase) onto the transmit and return path of a signal.
-Common mode refers to the characteristic of a signal where it is the same (i.e common) state (i.e mode) between transmit and return wire.
+A common mode noise generally refers to noise from either internal (crosstalk and ground bounce) or external environment (60 Hz light flickers) that induce a noise voltage that is in the same direction (i.e equally in amplitude and phase) onto the transmit and return path of a signal.
+Common mode refers to the characteristic of a signal where it is the same (i.e. common) state (i.e. mode) between transmit and return wire.

-It's important in the context of differential signaling with two transmission wires are.
+It's important in the context of differential signaling with two transmission wires.
 The positive transmission terminal drives a positive signal while the negative transmission terminal drives an equal but opposite signal.
-Because of this differential drive waveform, the current goes from positive transmission wire and return from negative transmission wire.
+Because of this differential drive waveform, the current goes from the positive transmission wire and returns from the negative transmission wire.

 How do you minimize external common mode noises?